syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#NUM! -When the number is lesser than zero (0).
+'#NUM!' -When the number is lesser than zero (0).

-#VALUE!-Occurs when any of the given argument is non-numeric.
+'#VALUE!'-Occurs when any of the given argument is non-numeric.

 #### Roman